GSA/challenges-and-prizes/pages/fy23-year-in-review-b.md

       <div class="usa-card">
         <div class="usa-card__body text-left">
           <h2>Data Definitions</h2>
-          <p>Average: Average is calculated by adding the total prize purse offered and dividing by the number of challenges that offered cash prizes
+          <p><b>Average:</b> Average is calculated by adding the total prize purse offered and dividing by the number of challenges that offered cash prizes.</p>
-            Median: Median is calculated by arranging the prize amounts highest to lowest and selecting the middle value.
-In FY23, four prize competitions offered over $10M in prizes, the highest prize was $22M for the Buildings Upgrade Prize (Buildings UP) from the Department of Energy.
+           <p><b>Median:</b> Median is calculated by arranging the prize amounts highest to lowest and selecting the middle value.
+In FY23, four prize competitions offered over $10M in prizes, the highest prize was $22M for the Buildings Upgrade Prize (Buildings UP) from the Department of Energy.</p>
-            Accounts: Challenge.Gov offers secure accounts for both federal challenge managers and public solvers.
-Accounts allow users access to the user portal.
+           <p><b>Accounts:</b> Challenge.Gov offers secure accounts for both federal challenge managers and public solvers.
+Accounts allow users access to the user portal. </p>
-            Session: A session represents a user visit to the Challenge.Gov website.
-A session ends when a user exits the website or has a period of inactivity.
+            <p><b>Session:</b> A session represents a user visit to the Challenge.Gov website.
+A session ends when a user exits the website or has a period of inactivity.</p>
-            Pageviews: A pageview is the number of times the content on a web page is loaded or reloaded.
+            <p><b>Pageviews:</b> A pageview is the number of times the content on a web page is loaded or reloaded.v
-            Users: Users are the total number of new and returning visitors to the website. </p>
+           <p><b>Users:</b> Users are the total number of new and returning visitors to the website. </p>
         </div>
       </div>
     </div>